Meet The Team

 Founder & Director

 Ife is also trained as a Mental Health first aider, a Youth Worker, Writer, Curator and is a former Saturday school teacher.
-She writes extensively about Global black cultures, communities and practices, and recently led a digital audio-visual exhibition called Black Homes in the UK spaces of Joy &resistance for London Met Archives.
+She writes extensively about Global Black cultures, communities and practices, and recently led a digital audio-visual exhibition called Black Homes in the UK spaces of Joy &resistance for London Met Archives.
 She has a wealth of knowledge on useful early prevention mechanisms and knows how to respond to somebody during a mental health crisis.
 She previously was an Education/Criminal law Paralegal and a Family Law Advocate.
 She has a wealth of experience in applying the law to facts and being a competent advocate.

 Email me: hello@blamcharity.co.uk

-Project Manager
+Grounded Project

 Email me: Christivie@blamuk.org